 13 David said to Gad, “I am in distress.
 Let me fall, I pray, into the hand of the Lord, for his mercies are very great.
 Don’t let me fall into the hands of man.’”

 14 So the Lord sent a pestilence on Israel, and 70,000 men of Israel fell.
 15 The Lord sent an angel to Jerusalem to destroy it.
-As he was about to destroy it, the Lord saw, and he relented of the disaster and said to the destroying angel, “It is enough.
+As he was destroying, the Lord saw, and he relented of the disaster and said to the destroying angel, “It is enough.
 Now withdraw your hand.”
 The angel of the Lord was standing by the threshing floor of Ornan the Jebusite.

 David Builds an Alter

 18 Then the angel of the Lord commanded Gad to tell David that David should go up and raise an altar to the Lord on the threshing floor of Ornan the Jebusite.
-19 David went up at the saying of Gad, which he spoke in the name of the Lord.
+19 David went up, at the word of Gad, which he spoke in the name of the Lord.

-20 Ornan turned back and saw the angel, and his four sons who were with him hid themselves.
-Now Ornan was threshing wheat.
-21 As David came to Ornan, Ornan looked and saw David, and went from the threshing floor, and bowed to David with his face to the ground.
+20 Ornan was threshing wheat when he turned back and saw the angel, and his four sons who were with him hid themselves.
+21 As David approached Ornan, Ornan looked and saw David and left the threshing floor and bowed to David with his face to the ground.

 22 Then David said to Ornan, “Give me the place of this threshing floor, that I may build an altar to the Lord on it.
 You shall sell it to me for the full price, that the plague may be stopped from afflicting the people.”

-23 Ornan said to David, “Take it for yourself, and let my lord the king do that which is good in his eyes.
-I give the oxen for burnt offerings, and the threshing instruments for wood, and the wheat for the grain offering.
-I give it all.”
+23 Ornan said to David, “Take it for yourself and let my lord the king do that which is good in his eyes.
+I give the oxen for burnt offerings and the threshing instruments for wood and the wheat for the grain offering.
+I give all of it.”

-24 King David said to Ornan, “No; but I will most certainly buy it for the full price.
+24 King David said to Ornan, “No. I will most certainly buy it for the full price.
 For I will not take that which is yours for the Lord, nor offer a burnt offering that costs me nothing.”

 27 Then the Lord commanded the angel, and he put his sword back into its sheath.
 28 At that time, when David saw that the Lord had answered him in the threshing floor of Ornan the Jebusite, then he sacrificed there.
 29 For the Lord’s tabernacle, which Moses made in the wilderness and the altar of burnt offering were at that time in the high place at Gibeon.
 30 But David could not go before it to inquire of the Lord, for he was afraid because of the sword of the angel of the Lord.